-Te Anau is known as ‘The Gateway to The Fiords’, and a lot of people treat it as simply that, a gateway.
+Located in the Southland region of New Zealand’s South Island, Te Anau is known as ‘The Gateway to The Fiords.”
+And a lot of people who go through this area use it simply as that, a gateway.
 But this area shouldn’t be mindlessly glossed over because it has a lot to offer visitors.
-Te Anau has spectacular Milford Sound like views with great hiking trails, amazing fishing spots and even glow worm caves.
+Te Anau has spectacular Milford Sound like views with great hiking trails, amazing fishing spots and even glow worm caves!
 It offers visitors a very pleasant short stay before heading off to Milford Sound or even Doubtful Sound (the lesser known and harder to reach Sound).
 Te Anau is also home to one of New Zealand’s great walks, The Kepler Track.
 Watch the weather carefully before heading here though as it does tend to rain a lot in this region of the South Island.
-You may want a rain jacket.
+Bring a rain jacket!

-Milford Sound is an unforgettably beautiful place on the South Island that no doubt deserves a visit.
+Milford Sound is an unforgettable and majestic place on New Zealand’s South Island that is 100% worth the time and effort to travel to.
 It is nothing short of spectacular.
-We loved visiting the area (read more about it here and wouldn’t ever hesitate in going back again or recommending it to others.
-There is a reason it is known as one of the most beautiful places in the world.
-It’s towering mountains meet the jet black open water as waterfalls fill every crevice and seals and penguins swim and rest on the rocks.
+We loved visiting the area (read more about it here) and wouldn’t ever hesitate in going back again or recommending it to others.
+It’s towering mountains meet the jet black open water as waterfalls gently pour down the rock faces, to top it all off seals and penguins swim and rest on the rocks basking in the sun.
 This is one location on the South Island that is straight out of a dream.

-There are two ways to experience this area of the South Island, you can either kayak or cruise the sound.
-Either one will allow you to get up close and personal with this majestic area.
-Either way, bring a rain coat.
-The area is well known for its rainfall, not to mention getting up close and personal with a waterfall usually results in drenched clothing.
+There are two ways to experience this area of New Zealand’s South Island, you can either kayak or cruise the sound.
+Either one will allow you to get up close and personal with the areas natural beauty and wildlife.
+Either way, bring a raincoat.
+Milford Sound is well known for its rainfall, not to mention getting up close and personal with a waterfall usually results in drenched clothing.